 A majority of the San Jose del Pacifico cabanas are outside of the main village area and tucked in the forest, so motos run frequently.
 In town, you can usually wave down a moto and the prices are generally listed inside the moto, but there is a standard rate between all of the drivers by distance.

-Here are four trusted contacts for Mototaxis in San Jose del Pacifico.
+Here are four trusted contacts for Mototaxis in San Jose del Pacifico Oaxaca.

 Driver | Phone Number |